 On both points, the decline and corruption of what passes for our public order is likely to be very helpful.
-In advanced liberal theory Catholic institutions and communities should not be allowed to exist at all-they can exist only by discriminating against what is not Catholic and advanced liberal theory demands inclusiveness-but a corrupt and inefficient public order with a stated commitment to diversity is likely to leave some scope for their existence.
+In advanced liberal theory Catholic institutions and communities should not be allowed to exist at all-they can exist only by discriminating against what is not Catholic and advanced liberal theory demands inclusiveness.

+However, a corrupt and inefficient public order with a stated commitment to diversity is likely to leave some scope for their existence.
 And the siren song of secular intellectual and artistic life is likely to be somewhat muted in the years to come.
 Increasingly, secular life ain't much.
-Christianity triumphed when paganism could no longer sustain a superior intellectual life, and the Church Fathers were the greatest intellectuals.
+The final triumph of Christianity came when paganism could no longer sustain a superior intellectual life, and the Church Fathers were the greatest intellectuals.
 The same could happen again.